nschlia/ffmpegfs/WINDOWS.md

 # make
 ```

-To able to run ffmpegfs.exe from the command prompt, add the binaries directory to the path (use win/ffmpeg/bin:win/ffmpeg/bin for 32 bit binaries):
+Adding the binaries directory to the path will allow you to execute ffmpegfs.exe from the command prompt (use win/ffmpeg/bin32 for 32 bit binaries):

 ```
-export PATH=$PATH:win/ffmpeg/bin:win/ffmpeg/bin64
+export PATH=$PATH:win/ffmpeg/bin64
 ```

 #### Troubleshooting